 Demands from Courts

 The efforts to increase efficiency are not coming solely from clients.
 The courts have made it clear that they will hold firms to reasonable billing standards and will not hesitate to correct them if they step out of line.
-The “lodestar” method and other tactics are regularly employed to curtail attorneys’ efforts to overcharge their clients.
+The “lodestar” method and other tactics are regularly employed to curtail attorneys’ efforts to overcharge for their services in fee petitions.

 It’s not just obvious unreasonable billing that the courts have cracked down on.
-Lawyers have seen fee reductions for not making use of available technology that would have significantly reduced the hours needed to bill their clients.
+At least one court found fee reductions appropriate for not making use of available technology that would have significantly reduced the hours needed to perform the underlying work.
 The clearest example of this comes in the form of modern legal research software.

 These applications can find, in a matter of seconds, the same or better relevant case law that it would take hours for a human attorney to find.
 Ignoring such technology is clearly unreasonable.